Dr. Ru Zhang, Principal Investigator

 Nankai University, China, BS, 2005

 About: Ru's research experience centers on photosynthesis and range from plant physiology/biochemistry to algal genomics to organelle evolution.
 During her PhD training at the University of Wisconsin-Madison, she worked with Dr. Thomas Sharkey using gas exchange and spectroscopic methods to study the effects of high temperature on photosynthesis in leaves of Arabidopsis and tobacco plants.
-During her postdoctoral training with Dr. Martin Jonikas and Dr. Arthur Grossman at the Carnegie Institution for Science, Ru continued to explore photosynthesis by developing high-throughput genotyping and quantitative phenotyping tool for the eukaryotic, unicellular green alga Chlamydomonas reinhardtii to identify photosynthesis-deficient algal mutants on a genome-wide scale.
+During her postdoctoral training with Dr. Martin Jonikas and Dr. Arthur Grossman at the Carnegie Institution for Science, Ru continued to explore photosynthesis by developing high-throughput genotyping and quantitative phenotyping tools for the eukaryotic, unicellular green alga Chlamydomonas reinhardtii to identify photosynthesis-deficient algal mutants on a genome-wide scale.
 She also participated in the generation of a genome-saturating, indexed, mutant library of Chlamydomonas.
 The library could be used as both forward and reverse genetic platforms to dissect cellular processes under various conditions.
 In addition, she has worked on the photo-acclimation of the green amoeba Paulinella chromatophora (which has nascent “plastids” that evolved much more recently, 0.06 billion years ago) to gain insight into the evolution of photosynthetic organelles.
-She is passionate about how photosynthesis in plants/algae responds to abiotic stresses, especially heat stress.
+She is passionate about how photosynthesis in plants/algae respond to abiotic stresses, especially heat stress.
 Her long-term career goal is to engineer photosynthesis for improved agricultural and biofuel production.
 Outside of the lab, Ru enjoys playing with her kids, cooking, swimming, and watching movies.

 Ph.D.
 Molecular Biosciences, Arkansas State University.
 (Graduated with the Outstanding Achievement Award in the Molecular Biosciences Ph.D. program.